IPSDSILVA/ChatApp/README.md

 This application is meant to help users from around the world communicate through many different ways.
 This application is inspired from other well-known applications such as Zoom, Microsoft Teams, Discord, etc.

 ## License
-Currently temporary: Permission is not granted to any user, member, or organization to take, use, or reuse any code, application, file, documentation, etc. without legal and written consent from the owner.
+Permission is not granted to any user, member, or organization to take, use, or reuse any code, application, file, documentation, etc. without legal and written consent from the owner.
 Distribution of this code is prohibited, more so if this results in profit for any third-party organizations.
 Any found, known, or confidential use, reuse, or misuse of the code will result in a legal disagreement.

 Copyright (c) 2021 Jason D'Silva